EyaSahnoun2025/Meal_mangement/README.md

 8. **Push your project** to GitHub (usually on the `main` branch).

 9. **Deploy with GitHub Pages** by going to your repo’s settings and enabling GitHub Pages (choose `main` as the source).
+## checkout of the Welcome_page branch and creation of Html